mdibl/package_downloads/R/readme.md

 ### What it does:
   1) sources the main config file to set global path
-  2) sources the dependencies config file
+  2) untar the downloaded tar file
-  3) runs the build and
+  3) builds and install R
-     a. copy  the executables to /opt/software/bin
+     a. copy  the executables to SOFTWARE_BASE/bin
-     b. copy  the libraries to /opt/software/lib[64]
+     b. copy  the libraries to SOFTWARE_BASE/lib[64]
-     c. copy  the include to /opt/software/include
+     c. copy  the include to SOFTWARE_BASE/include

 ### Note: